The first days after Helene and the winding road in front of us

 A few people guessed correctly.
 Their minds went to Virginia or Crest of the Blue Ridge AVA, and the people who recognized Muscadine echoed the sentiment of other people who know it, telling me, I used to eat them in my backyard growing up.
 This kind of sense memory is cherished in wine, as is the ability to boast a native grape.
 But the local wine industry tends to reject Muscadine, leaving it out of the conversation of serious wine, and the more I observe it, the more it feels emblematic of how often we fall short of loving the South.
 Challenging this has reshaped how I identify as a southern woman.

 A few hours before the pop-up, the GM of the wine bar, Jerry Chandler, and I realized that we had a fundraiser built into this thing.
-Katie, the bartender working that night (and current Resident Sassy Lady) whipped up some flyers, and we told the guests our story: I had driven from the Asheville area two days before, not knowing if I would even be able to drive out.
-I lived on high ground and was safe, and it wasn’t until I drove 1.5 hours east that my texts came rolling in, and I learned of the destruction that had happened minutes from me.
+Katie, the bartender working that night (and current Resident Sassy Lady) whipped up some flyers, and we told the guests our story: I had driven from the Asheville area the day before, not knowing if I would even be able to get to Charlotte, where I had a pop-up planned.
+I lived on high ground and was safe, and it wasn’t until I drove 1.5 hours east that my texts came rolling in and I learned of the destruction that had happened minutes from me.

 The residents of Jerry’s hometown of Hot Springs, about an hour north, were trapped.
 Like many other small mountain towns, main access roads had been washed away.
 Not much help had arrived yet.
 Jerry’s family has been in Hot Springs forever, and when he tells me stories of his upbringing, the conversation always leads to, “so your memoir is coming out when?”